2012–13 Ukrainian Second League: Second leg

-Due to a number of withdrawals during the winter break it necessitated that the PFL change the competition structure for the Second Stage for Groups 3 and 4.
-On 4 April 2013 a draw took place for clubs that placed at bottom halves after the autumn half of season.
+Relegation groups

 For sponsorship purposes the tournament titled as the Favbet Tournament and as previously planned is composed of two groups.
+Due to a number of withdrawals during the winter break the PFL had to make some adjustments in competition structure for the Second Stage for Groups 3 and 4 from the original plans.
 The changes were reviewed and accepted by the FFU Executive Committee on 3 April 2013.
-The four teams in Group 3 will not have their points transferred from the first stage of the competition, while the Group 4 teams will continue on with the points they gained in the first stage.
-The paragraph 17 of the Article 13 about relegation of teams from the Second League was suspended.
+On 4 April 2013 a draw took place for clubs that placed at bottom halves after the autumn half of season.
+The four teams in Group 3 did not have their points transferred from the first stage of the competition, while the Group 4 teams have continued on with the points they gained in the first stage.
+In addition, relegation of teams from the Second League (Article 13, paragraph 17) was suspended.

-Games in both Groups (3 and 4) are scheduled to resume on 13 April 2013.
+Games in both Groups (3 and 4) were scheduled to resume on 13 April 2013.